 IIS - Disable unsecure SSL versions

-SSL version 2 hasn't been used as default protocol for years now, but is often found activated to support legacy-products.
-However, it can also be a considerable security risk.
-Many websites are still using SSL version 3, but there was recently discovered a serious leak in this protocol.
+Older protocol versions like SSLv2, SSLv3 and TLS1.0 aren't used as default protocol for years now, but they are often found activated to support legacy-products still.
+This can be a considerable security risk.
 Thus, we strongly recommend both of them off.
-This can be done by changing the settings in the registry
+This can be done by changing the settings in the registry.

 switching off PCT 1.0:

 switching off SSL 2.0: